 - Blazing star

 Fennel is a popular perennial herb that is commonly used in cooking, but few people are aware of just how important this plant is to the lifecycle of swallowtail butterflies.
 Fennel is a host plant to Eastern black swallowtails and anise swallowtails, providing both nectar and a safe place for females to lay their eggs.
 This herb grows tall feathery blue-green plumes and fronds crowned by small yellow flowers.
 These delicate flowers attract a variety of beneficial insects, including ladybugs and lacewings.

-Although these hardy, low-maintenance plants provide nectar to adult butterflies, they do not support caterpillars and are not considered a host plant.
+Although these hardy, low-maintenance plants provide nectar to adult butterflies, they do not support caterpillars and are not considered host plants.
 If you are considering planting a butterfly bush, be sure to keep it contained in your yard and add native host plants such as milkweed, aster, and dill.

 It may be called a weed, but the Joe-Pye weed is far from a garden nuisance.
-This plant produces clusters of light pink-purple flowers that emit a vanilla fragrance that are attractive to swallowtails and provide plenty of nectar.
+This plant produces clusters of light pink-purple flowers that emit a vanilla fragrance that is attractive to swallowtails and provides plenty of nectar.
 Growing in woodlands throughout the eastern half of North America, these tall-growing wildflowers can reach an impressive height of 12 feet.
-Joe-pye blooms from mid-summer throughout fall and is a perfect native garden addition for those who live in the eastern part of the U.S.
+Joe-Pye blooms from mid-summer throughout fall and is a perfect native garden addition for those who live in the eastern part of the U.S.